nunofachada/ct-final/docs/functions.md

 ### Returns

-- Dictionary.
-A dictionary where keys are branch names and values are the number of commits on each branch.
+- Dash component containing the Git statistics visualization.

 ### Usage

+from committracker.plugins.git_statistics import display_git_statistics

+component = display_git_statistics("/path/to/repo")

+## display_commit_graph

+Generates and displays a graph of commits over time.

+### Parameters

+- repo_path: String.
+The path to the local Git repository.

+### Returns

+- Dash component containing the commit graph.

+### Usage

-from committracker.git_stats import extract_branches_info_new
+from committracker.plugins.commit_graph import display_commit_graph

-branches_info = extract_branches_info_new("/path/to/repo")
+component = display_commit_graph("/path/to/repo")

 For more detailed examples and additional functionalities, please refer to the User Guide and API Reference sections.